-The Who Pays? guidance sets out the framework for establishing which NHS body is responsible for paying a provider of healthcare services for an individual’s NHS care and treatment.
+Who Pays? sets out the framework for establishing which NHS commissioner will be responsible for commissioning and paying for an individual’s NHS care.

-The previous 2013 Who Pays? guidance is now superseded, but remains available for reference.
-It was amended in 2016 through the publication of an addendum on the ADASS website which made changes to paragraphs 33 and 34.
+Who Pays?
+August 2013: The 2013 version of Who Pays? guidance was amended in 2016 through the publication of an addendum on the ADASS website which made changes to paragraphs 33 and 34.